-- 1/3 large ripe avocado or ½ small ripe avocado, mashed into a puree*
+- 1 small ripe to overripe avocado, mashed into a puree*

-- 1 tablespoon coating of your choice (cocoa powder, shredded coconut, matcha powder, protein powder, sprinkles, cocoa nibs, finely chopped nuts, chia seeds, peanut powder)
+- 2 tablespoons coating of your choice, (cocoa powder, shredded coconut, matcha powder, protein powder, sprinkles, gingerbread spice mix, cocoa nibs, finely chopped nuts, etc.)

 - Microwave chocolate for 30 second increments, stirring in between until melted.
 Alternatively, you can place a glass bowl with the chocolate over a pan of hot (not boiling) water to melt the chocolate.

 - Add mashed avocado into melted chocolate and stir until fully incorporated.
 Freeze the mixture for 10 minutes.
 Once mixture has thickened into a rollable consistency, use a spoon to scoop out chocolate and roll into one inch balls.

 - Place coating of your choice in a small bowl and roll truffles to coat.
-Store truffles in fridge for up to four days or freezer for one month.
+Store truffles in fridge for up to four days or freezer for up to one month.